Sign up for the 4patas club and enjoy exclusive discounts on dog-friendly trips and activities.

 Keep in mind that the time change can alter sleep and meal schedules, so observe this and gradually adapt your routine.

-Do I need anything different if I am traveling to the US for tourism, work, or residence?
+Do I need anything different if I travel to the USA for tourism, work, or residency?

-Yes, although many requirements are common, there are important differences depending on the reason and length of your stay in the United States.
-Spending a few weeks on vacation is not the same as moving there for work or to study with your dog.
+Yes, although many requirements are common, there are important differences depending on the reason and duration of your stay in the United States.
+It is not the same to spend a few weeks on vacation as it is to move for work or study there with your dog.

-Let's see what you need to consider depending on your situation:
+Let's see what to consider based on your case:

-· If you are traveling for tourism (vacation, visiting family, etc.), and your stay is less than 30-90 days, the usual requirements are:
+· If you travel for tourism (vacation, visiting family, etc.), and your stay is less than 30-90 days, it is common that:

-· You will not be asked for any extra paperwork unless you are traveling to certain states with specific regulations.
+· No extra procedures are required unless you go to certain states with specific regulations.

-· If you are traveling to live in the US (for work, study, or residence), you may need:
+· If you travel to live in the USA (work, studies, or residency), you may need:

-· Additional certificates depending on the state you are moving to.
+· Additional certificates depending on the state you move to.

-· Additional documentation to register your dog in the country.
+· Extra documentation to register your dog in the country.

-· Comply with local regulations on vaccinations, municipal licenses, insurance, etc.
+· Compliance with local vaccination regulations, municipal licenses, insurance, etc.

-In both cases, it is essential to check the regulations of the destination state or city.
+In both cases, it is essential to review the regulations of the destination state or city.

 Recommendations if you plan to move with your pet